bannerImage.png

 • Trust

 If you own a business then you should review your BADR position regularly, the rules are sophisticated and it's easy to deviate away from them.
-You'll therefore need to plan carefully prior to any sale to ensure you're fully compliant with the legislation.
+You'll therefore need to plan carefully, and likely with the help of a professional advisor, prior to any sale to ensure you're fully compliant with the relevant legislation.

 Inheritance Tax and gifting within exemptions

 For Inheritance Tax, the 'nil rate band' (the amount that can be passed on through an estate before IHT is applicable) will remain frozen at £325,000 until April 2028.
-This hasn't changed since the 2010/11 tax year, despite rising asset values.
+This hasn't changed since the 2009/10 tax year though asset values have kept rising in that timeframe.

 If you're married, or in a civil partnership, then you can in effect combine your allowances with the effect of potentially doubling your nil rate band to £650,000 depending on your circumstances.